Sampoong Department Store collapse: Investigation

-The investigation of the collapse was headed by Professor Chung Lan (Korean: 정란, Hanja: 鄭鑾) of Dankook University's engineering school.
-Shortly after the collapse, leaking gas was suspected as the probable cause because two gas explosions had occurred elsewhere in Seoul that year.
-However, the fires in the rubble were from burning automotive gasoline coming from crushed cars parked in the underground garage, and a gas explosion would have been significantly larger.
+The investigation of the collapse was headed by Professor Chung Lan of Dankook University's engineering school.
+Shortly after the collapse, leaking gas was suspected as the probable cause because two other gas explosions had occurred in South Korea that year.
+Instead, the fires in the rubble were from burning automotive gasoline coming from crushed cars parked in the underground garage, and a gas explosion would have been significantly larger.
 It was also widely feared that there had been a terrorist attack, with North Korea as the prime suspect.
-However, the fact the building collapsed downward, with little debris thrown outward, ruled out a significant explosion, according to South Korean and American experts.
+However, because debris from the collapse had not been thrown outward (as they would have been if there was an explosion), this theory was ultimately ruled out.

-Once the investigation focused on structural failure, it was initially believed the building's poorly laid foundation and the unstable ground that it was built on, both led to the failure.
+Once the investigation focused on structural failure, it was initially believed the building's poorly laid foundation and the unstable ground that it was built on led to the failure.
 Investigation of the rubble revealed that a substandard concrete mix of cement and seawater and poorly reinforced concrete was used for the ceilings and walls.

 Further investigation revealed that the building was built with incorrect application of a technique called "flat slab construction".
 Reinforced concrete buildings are often built by using columns and beams, with the floor slab supported over the full length of the beams.
 "Flat slab construction" does not use beams but supports the floor slab directly on the columns.
 The area of floor around the columns must be reinforced in order to carry the load; if the columns are too narrow, they can punch through the slab.

 Examination of the building showed the concrete columns installed were only 60 cm in diameter, below the required 80 cm shown in the plans.
-Worse still, the number of steel reinforcement bars embedded into the concrete was 8, not the required 16, which gave the building only half its needed strength.
+The number of steel reinforcement bars embedded into the concrete was 8, not the required 16, which gave the building only half its needed strength.
 Steel reinforcements intended to strengthen the concrete floor were placed 10 cm from the top instead of 5 cm, decreasing the structure's strength by about another 20%.